 Now, we’re not saying you don’t really know your users, this step is actually used to find out or confirm WHY they are using a particular tool.
 From THEIR perspective.
 Talk to team leaders to make sure your list is complete and accurate.

 There are oodles of meeting and presentation solutions in the marketplace and this step gives you the most up-to-date inventory of which ones are in play at your organization.
 This is extremely helpful in assessing the potential need for keeping a particular solution for a user or business unit.
+I love Microsoft Teams, and couldn't imagine not using it, but it's still not perfect for large presentations.

 When KnowledgeWave conducts an assessment we invite every user to complete an Online Survey using, Excel Online.
 This step can usually identify users or business units that will be potential roadblocks before a Skype for Business deployment.